Where is Budapest Hungary

 See detail of Budapest baths, and open beaches in detail at below links.

 Budapest is the city of fun

 All kinds of fun available here from the beautiful parks, islands, spas, open beaches till all kinds of sports, boat rides, cave visits, Castle visits, mountain hiking, water sports, horse riding and hard to name all the possibilities easily provided here.
-Budapest has a zoo, romantic castle, beatiful lakes, very nice food and wine.
-All kinds of fancy staff life shooting with real guns, water slides, Gokart fields, ruin pubs can be find here.
+Budapest has a zoo, romantic castle, beautiful lakes, very nice food and wine.
+All kinds of fancy staff life shooting with real guns, water slides, Go-kart fields, ruin pubs can be find here.

 There are many games available in the city designed especially for tourists, like finding out how to escape from a room, learning the Hungarian language, which is pretty difficult and perhaps funny as well for tourists, team games, and other fun stuffs.